LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 SELECT * FROM employees WHERE salary > (SELECT max(salary) FROM employees WHERE Department = 'Finance')
 ```
-SELECT all records above the average grade.
+Select all records above the average grade.
 ```sql
 SELECT * FROM grades WHERE grades > (SELECT avg(grades) FROM grades)
 ```
 ### Subqueries with IN
-The IN operator is a very useful operator in subqueries We want to SELECT all the codes FROM Argentina, Brazil, Chile, or Colombia.
+The IN operator is a very useful operator in subqueries We want to select all the codes from Argentina, Brazil, Chile, or Colombia.
-One way to approach the problem would be to combine all options with WHERE and multiple OR operators.
+One way to approach the problem would be to combine all options with where and multiple OR operators.
 Another option is using the IN operator as follows:
 ```sql
 SELECT * FROM paises WHERE pais IN ('Argentina', 'Brasil', 'Chile', 'Colombia');